genjax-dev/genjax-chi/docs/genjax/diff_jl.md

 # Diffing against Gen.jl

-`GenJAX` is descended and inherits concepts and reference implementations from [`Gen.jl`][gen.jl] - but there are a few differences that mostly stem from JAX's underlying array programming model.
+`GenJAX` is inherits concepts from Gen and algorithm reference implementations from [`Gen.jl`][gen.jl] - there are a few necessary design deviations between `GenJAX` and `Gen.jl` that stem from JAX's underlying array programming model.
 In this section, we describe several of these differences and try to highlight workarounds or discuss the reason for the discrepancy.

 ## Turing universality